LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 #### Following Blogs

-I use RSS to keep track of the tech blogs, and I highly recommend you to try out RSS too.
+I use RSS to keep track of the tech blogs, and I highly recommend you try out RSS too.

 I follow hundreds of blogs, including C++ and various other topics.
 Here are some of the best C++ ones that pops into my head: